jayurbain/DataScienceIntro/README.md

 This course provides an introduction to applied data science including data preparation, data analysis, factor analysis, statistical inference, predictive modeling, and data visualization.

-The overall goal of data science is to extract information from a data set and transform it into an understandable structure for further use.
+The goal of data science is to extract information from a data set and transform it into an understandable structure for further use.

-The course will place an emphasis placed on understanding fundamentals using scripting languages and interactive methods to learn course concepts.
+This course will place an emphasis placed on understanding fundamentals using scripting languages and interactive methods to learn course concepts.
 Problems and data sets are selected from a broad range of disciplines of interest to students, faculty, and industry partners.

 2 hours of weekly lectures and 2-hour labs are provided each week.
 Lectures are augmented with hands-on tutorials using Jupyter Notebooks.
 Laboratory assignments will be completed using Python and related data science packages: numpy, pandas, scipy, statsmodels, scikit-learn, and matplotlib.

-Pre-requisite: MA-262 Probability and Statistics; and CS-2852 Data Structures or equivalent level of programming maturity.
+Prerequisites: MA-262 Probability and Statistics; and CS-2852 Data Structures or equivalent level of programming maturity.

 Outcomes:
+- Understand the basic process of data science.
-•	The ability to identify, load, and prepare a data set for a given problem.
+- The ability to identify, load, and prepare a data set for a given problem.
-•	The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
+- The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
-•	The ability to perform basic data analysis and statistical inference.
+- The ability to perform basic data analysis and statistical inference.
-•	The ability to perform supervised learning of prediction models.
+- The ability to perform supervised learning of prediction models.
-•	The ability to perform unsupervised learning.
+- The ability to perform unsupervised learning.
-•	The ability to perform data visualization and report generation.
+- The ability to perform data visualization and report generation.
-•	The ability to assess the quality of predictions and inferences.
+- The ability to assess the quality of predictions and inferences.
-•	The ability to apply methods to real world data sets.
+- The ability to apply methods to real world data sets.

 Tools: Python and related packages for data analysis, machine learning, and visualization.
 Jupyter Notebooks.